Website Logo

 • Transfer fees.
 2% of an official estimated price.

 • Withholding tax.
-1% of the appraised or sales value of the property (whichever is higher) for companies and a progressive rate for individual sellers based on the appraised value or actual sale price of the property (whichever is higher), income tax levels and length of time the property was owned by the seller.
+1% of the appraised or sales value of the property (whichever is higher) for companies and a progressive rate for individual sellers based on the appraised value of the property, income tax levels and length of time the property was owned by the seller.

 In Thailand, property transfer taxes are based on official estimated prices, which may not reflect market prices.
 Because of this, the individual seller may benefit.